How to Learn Python the Right Way

 - Automating Work Tasks

-Here are some good resources to help you learn the Python basics without killing your motivation:
+Here are some great resources to learn the basics without getting stuck:

-- Introduction to Python Programming Course — Our beginner-friendly Python course that gets you coding quickly and helps you practice as you learn.
+- Introduction to Python Programming Course — Our beginner course that gets you coding fast while practicing as you learn.

 - Learn Python the Hard Way — A book that teaches Python concepts from the basics to more in-depth programs.

-- Complete Guide to Python — Our comprehensive guide to Python consisting of tutorials, practice problems, a handy cheat sheet, guided projects, and frequently asked questions that will walk you through foundational Python concepts.
+- Complete Guide to Python — Our comprehensive guide to Python consisting of tutorials, practice problems, a handy Python cheat sheet, guided projects, and FAQs that will walk you through foundational Python concepts.

 Step 3: Start Doing Structured Projects

 Once you’ve learned the basic Python syntax, start doing projects.
-Applying your knowledge right away will help you remember everything you’ve learned.
+Using what you’ve learned right away helps you remember it.

-It’s better to begin with structured projects until you feel comfortable enough to create your own.
+It’s better to begin with structured or guided projects until you feel comfortable enough to create your own.

-- Web Scraping NBA Stats — Scrape, parse, and combine NBA statistics from the web.
+- Web Scraping NBA Stats — Collect and combine NBA stats from the web.

-- Predicting the Stock Market Using Machine Learning — Learn how to train a machine learning model for predicting the stock market.
+- Predicting the Stock Market — Train a machine learning model.

 Are you interested in general data science or machine learning?
 Do you want to build something specific, like an app or website?
 Here are some recommended resources for inspiration, organized by category: